Before Your Class Visits Yosemite

 The park has a number of short, engaging Yosemite Nature Notes videos about different topics like glaciers, granite, giant sequoias and many other topics.
 More information is also available about nature and science and history and culture for student research topics.
 Finally, invite a ranger into your classroom through distance learning.
 This experience makes for a great pre-visit or post-visit experience.

 Mariposa Grove: there is a length limit of 40 feet for buses.
 The Grove parking area often fills by mid-morning.
-Classes may need to be dropped off at the Wawona Store, where the bus can park.
+Classes may need to be dropped off at the Pioneer Gift & Grocery (formerly Wawona Store), where the bus can park.
 Students will then use the free shuttle to the Mariposa Grove.
 Please note the free shuttle generally only runs from May through the beginning of October.
 (If you are participating in a Parks as Classrooms ranger program, the education office may provide special drop-off instructions depending on your program.)Restroom Facilities

-Yosemite Lodge: there is a walkway to the right of the front desk.
+Yosemite Valley Lodge (formerly Yosemite Lodge): there is a walkway to the right of the front desk.
 Restrooms are at the end of the corridor on the left.
 If these restrooms are closed, continue past these restrooms out the door to the amphitheater.
 Across the amphitheater you will see signs for the Mountain Room.
 Head into this inside area, and you will see signs to the right for restrooms.
-There are also limited restrooms located in the Yosemite Lodge Food Court.
+There are also limited restrooms located in the Yosemite Valley Lodge Food Court.

 Lower Yosemite Fall: This large restroom facility is about a five-minute walk from the Lower Yosemite Fall shuttle stop (#6).